 Christmas dining in style.

-The Harvey Nichols Fifth Floor Café and Terrace, designed by award-winning architects Lifschutz Davidson Sandilands, is situated on the top of the Knightsbridge flagship store alongside its famed food hall.
+The Harvey Nichols Fifth Floor Café and Terrace, designed by Wickham & Associates, opened on the fifth floor in 1992, ten years later in 2002, the restaurant interior was replaced by a new design by Lipschutz Davison.
+It is situated on the top of the Knightsbridge flagship store alongside its famed food hall.

 With the festive season now in full flow and shopping high on the priority list, Harvey Nichols is the perfect stylish destination with everything you need all under one roof, and, after a long day, footsore from retail therapy what better way treat yourself than by heading up to their elegant Fifth Floor Café for a leisurely lunch or dinner.